Yachting in Italy: A captain, owner, guest and crew guide

 - Exportation fuel - For boats whose next port of call is within the EU

 - Commercial, duty-free fuel – For commercial/charter yachts flying EU flags that are about to commence a charter or are in possession of valid documentation.

-Customs, clearances and cruising regulations in Italy
+Yacht clearances, customs and cruising regulations in Italy

 When clearing into the country, it is fair to say that the Italian authorities are known to be firm but fair.
 The Italian police will often be very careful and precise in checking guest and crew passports each time the boat enters a port, largely due to past problems and historic issues.

 Clearance formalities will depend on the kind of yacht (commercial or pleasure), the yacht’s flag, gross tonnage, the nationality of guests and crew on board and the port of call.